LTS5/cmp/doc/source/installation.rst

 All the files for your subject will be stored in this folder structure.

-In the GUI, now you should setup all the parameters for your your single subject and hit *Map connectome!*.
+In the GUI, now you should setup all the parameters for your your single subject and hit the *Map connectome!* button.

-If you have to restart the GUI later and do not want to enter everything again, you can look in the LOG folder, there are so-called pickle files with ending .pkl and you can load with the *Load* button in the GUI to restore your configuration state.
+If you have to restart the GUI later and do not want to enter everything again, you can open the LOG folder, there are so-called pickle files with ending .pkl and you can load them with the *Load* button in the GUI to restore your configuration state.

 If you run into any problems, do not hesitate to send an email with the error description to info AT connectomics DOT org.

 Starting the pipeline without GUI
 ---------------------------------
 You can start the pipeline also from IPython or in a script.
-You can find an map_connectome.py example file in the cloned cmp repository in /example/default_project/map_connectome.py.
+You can find an map_connectome.py example file in the source code repository in /example/default_project/map_connectome.py.

 You can start to modify this script to loop over subjects and/or load the "pickle" file automatically, add::